My friendly locals…0

 1d Calton Avenue, Dulwich, SE21 7DE

-And though this bookshop is no longer as local as it was before I moved south of the river, Housmans will meet all your online book-buying needs.
-And if you want to order a book to pick up at for your own closest local independent, try IndieBound or Hive.
+And though this bookshop is no longer as local as it was before I moved south of the river several decades ago, Housmans will meet all your online book-buying needs.

 BOOKS ARE MY BAG is a wonderful campaign which celebrates real, walk-in-and-browsable bookshops – a collaboration between booksellers, publishers and authors.
 Find out more and get involved.